-You can join, switch, or drop a Medicare health plan or Medicare Advantage Plan during your initial enrollment period, the annual open enrollment period from October 15 to December 7 each year or Medicare Advantage open enrollment from January 1 to March 31 each year.
+You can join, switch, or drop a Medicare health plan or Medicare Advantage Plan during your Initial Enrollment Period (IEP), the annual OEP from Oct.
+15 to Dec.
+7 each year, or the MAOEP goes from Jan.
+1 to March 31 each year.
 You can also join a plan if there’s a valid Special Enrollment Period (SEP).

-If you enroll in Medicare Advantage during your initial enrollment period, you also have three months from the date you enroll to switch back to Original Medicare.
+If you enroll in Medicare Advantage during your IEP, you also have three months from the date you enroll to switch back to Original Medicare.

-If you are a first time Medicare Advantage Plan enrollee and are not happy with your plan, you have special rights under federal law to buy a Medigap policy if you return to Original Medicare within 12 months.
-If you don’t drop your Medicare Advantage Plan within 12 months, you’re generally stuck with the plan for the rest of the year or until the next open enrollment period, unless you qualify for a SEP.
+If you are a first-time Medicare Advantage Plan enrollee and are not happy with your plan, you have special rights under federal law to buy a Medigap policy if you return to Original Medicare within 12 months.
+If you don’t drop your Medicare Advantage Plan within 12 months, you’re generally stuck with the plan for the rest of the year or until the next OEP, unless you qualify for a SEP.

 Make sure not to cancel your original Medigap policy until you’re certain you’ll keep your new policy.
-You have 30 days to decide if you’ll keep the new policy, called the “free look period.”
-You’ll need to pay both premiums during this period, but it can be worth the time to ensure your new policy is a better fit.
+Within 30 days you must decide if you’ll keep the new policy, called the “free look period.”
+You’ll need to pay both premiums during this timeframe, but it can be worth it to ensure your new policy’s coverage is a better fit.